GlareDB/glaredb.github.io/storage/index.md

 - storage engines, like Lance, DeltaLake and Iceberg, provide transactional and consistently properties that file formats cannot without the overhead of a process.
-At the same time, unlike extenral services and engines, these formats don't require a controling process and can work with all of the data stored to an object store like S3 or GCS.
-They do this by defining a protocol for writing and reading files that ensure that data is consistent and that writes are safe.
+At the same time, unlike external services and engines, these formats don't require a controlling process and can work with all of the data stored to an object store like S3 or GCS.
+They do this by defining a protocol for writing and reading files that ensure that data are consistent and that writes are safe.

-There are exceptions and edge cases: SQLite is somewhere between a database and a file format, and the Parquet format has metadata that makes it possible to push down some operations more like an external database, while the implementations of Delta Lake are built upon Parquet and JSON.
+There are exceptions and edge cases: SQLite is somewhere between a database and a file format, and the Parquet format has metadata that makes it possible to push down some operations like an external database, while the implementations of Delta Lake are built upon Parquet and JSON.
 However, this classification system may be useful in understanding the limitations and features of a specific data system.

-### Materialization: Roll Ups and Duplication
+### Materialization: Roll-ups and Duplication

-For data sets that are changing often, having multiple copies of the data can be very expensive: in addition to the extra space require, you have to update many copies of the data any time the data changes, and the coordination can become quite complex.
-However, for historic data, or data that doesn't change after it's written, storing the data in more than one form can support different queries, or save the data in a grouped order or pre-compute and save various aggregates or sums as needed.
-These saved roll ups are duplicated data, but because the input data doesn't change, and the storage costs may be minimal, you can save a lot of compute time by saving (or materializing) these results.
+For data sets that change often, having multiple copies of the data can be very expensive: in addition to the extra space required, you have to update many copies of the data any time the data change, and the coordination can become quite complex.
+However, for historic data, or data that don't change after they're written, storing the data in more than one form can support different queries, or save the data in a grouped order or pre-compute and save various aggregates or sums as needed.
+These saved roll-ups are duplicated data, but because the input data don't change, and the storage costs may be minimal, you can save a lot of compute time by saving (or materializing) these results.
 These kinds of transformations are always optimizations in service of your use case.

-When designing your data storage and infrastructure the key considerations around what storage formats, engines or services, as well as any kinds of transformation or materialization revolve around considerations such as:
+When designing your data storage and infrastructure the key considerations around storage formats, engines, or services, as well as transformations and materializations, are

 - how often will your application run  queries that access this data?